The NBA is now streaming on Prime Video with 67 storyline-packed games.

 What else can I watch on Prime Video?

-You can stream even more live sports on Prime Video, like the New York Yankees, NFL, WNBA, NWSL, and more.
+You can stream even more live sports on Prime Video, like the NFL and more.
 Prime Video also offers thousands of movies, series, and documentaries.

-Members can also stream programming from partners such as Apple TV+, HBO Max, Crunchyroll, and MGM+ via Prime Video add-on subscriptions, as well as more than 500 free ad-supported (FAST) Channels.
+Members can also stream programming from partners such as Apple TV, HBO Max, Crunchyroll, Peacock Premium Plus, FOX One, DAZN, and MGM+ via Prime Video subscriptions, as well as more than 800 free ad-supported (FAST) Channels.

 Next, learn how to use Prime Video’s "Shop the Show“ feature to discover products from your favorite series, movies, and live sports.